Give Me Back My Hometown

 "Give Me Back My Hometown" is a song co-written and recorded by American country music singer Eric Church.
-It was released in January 2014 as the second single from his 2014 album The Outsiders.
+It was released in 10 January 2014 as the second single from his 2014 album The Outsiders.
 The song reached number one on the US Billboard Country Airplay chart in May 2014.
 It also peaked at number 4 on Hot Country Songs.
 Church wrote this song with Luke Laird.

+Content

+"Give Me Back My Hometown" has a lyric reminiscing about a lost love from his high school, and the memories evoked when he revisits his hometown.
+During the chorus, Church sings "Give me back my hometown, 'cause this is my hometown."
+An uncredited review from Taste of Country compared the song to Church's previous song "Springsteen" and the title track of his 2009 album Carolina.
+The song is in the key of D-flat major with a main chord pattern of D♭-B♭m-G♭ and a moderate tempo.

 Critical reception

 Matt Bjorke of Roughstock gave the single 4 out of 5 stars, saying that "Jay Joyce's production once again finds musically interesting things to do while Church earnestly sings about the loss of his hometown, not because it’s actually gone or changed but because the girl who helped it make it worthwhile has left him and the town back" and "for the middle of the road fan who likes the softer moments of Eric Church’s music…this one should easily be much more pleasing to them than "The Outsiders" was."
+Kevin John Coyne of Country Universe gave the song an "A-" grade, comparing its production to U2's "With or Without You" and describing it as "well-written and nuanced, as Church laments that the memories of a small town that have been tainted by the absence of a loved one."

+In September 2024, Country Aircheck declared this song as the fifth longest song of the 2010s, running at 4:12.